Welcome-To-My-Repo/blancmange/README.md

 [ ][ ]
 where the left byte is a single-byte buffer to be read from, and the right byte a stream to write messages to.
 A more complex device might include more mappings to represent a wider buffer, error flags, multiple streams, or states.
+When a device is successfully created, the register containing the coordinates where the device was created is pushed with the value 0.
+If an error occurs, the register is pushed with the value 1.
 Blancmange offers multiple pre-defined devices to allow access to various resources.

 ---